Last updated on June 5th, 2018

 What You’ll Need

-As far as tools, you will need the following (Parenthesis indicates desirable but not necessary) items.
+As far as tools, you will need the following.
+Items in parenthesis means desirable but not crucial.

 - OEM Spoiler (or OEM Style Spoiler) – This is the main item, obviously.

 - OEM Spoiler Drill Hole Template (or string and measuring tape) – Used to locate the hole in the trunk.
 It comes with the OEM spoiler.
 You can’t buy it separately.

 - (Glass cleaner) – To keep everything clean and dust free.

 - (Wax) – To help protect the paintwork.